Weekend Getaways From Bangalore for Couples

 Best time to visit: October to April for pleasant weather.
 Monsoon (June–September) is magical if you don’t mind the rains.

-The first time I set foot in Hampi, it felt like stepping into another world.
-Imagine giant boulders scattered across the land, ancient temples rising out of nowhere and the ruins of a once-great empire whispering stories of the past.
+The first time you set foot in Hampi, it feels like stepping into another world.
+Imagine giant boulders scattered across the land and the ruins of a once-great empire whispering stories of the past.
 Hampi isn’t just a destination but it’s an open-air museum of history, culture and wonder.

-One of my favorite moments was climbing up Matanga Hill for sunrise.
-The view of the Tungabhadra River winding through endless ruins bathed in golden light is something I’ll never forget.
-In the evenings, I loved just sitting by the riverside and watching coracle boats drift by as locals laughed and played on the ghats.
+One of my favorite moments is climbing up Matanga Hill for sunrise.
+The view of the Tungabhadra River winding through endless ruins bathed in golden light is something you never forget.
+In the evenings, I love just sitting by the riverside and watching coracle boats drift by as locals laugh and play on the ghats.

 What I love doing in Hampi